 received her Bachelor of Sciences degree in Biological Sciences from California State University, Hayward in 1999 and her Master of Science degree in Physician Assistant Studies from Pacific University in 2004.
 Lalaine has specialized in brachytherapy since 2007 and has been a part of the UCLA Division of Brachytherapy since 2010 when California Endocurietherapy (CET) Cancer center joined UCLA.
 Lalaine assists with many brachytherapy procedures.
 She also coordinates patient treatments as well as provides follow up and management of brachytherapy patients.
 More >

-Sang-June Park, PhD, DAB
+Sang-June Park, PhD, DABR

 Associate Professor and Chief of Brachytherapy Physics